-For taxable years beginning on or after January 1, 2014, and before January 1, 2019, California law allows an income exclusion for rebates, vouchers or other financial incentive issued by a local water agency or supplier in a turf removal water conservation program.
+Financial Incentive for Seismic Improvement.
+California law allows an income exclusion for loan forgiveness, grants, credits, rebates, vouchers, or other financial incentive issued by the California Residential Mitigation Program or California Earthquake Authority to assist a residential property owner or occupant with expenses paid, or obligations incurred, for earthquake loss mitigation.
 If any amount was included for federal purposes, exclude that amount for California purposes on line 11b, column (c).